-Depreciation and amortization for 2021 decreased, compared to the prior year, primarily due to a portion of certain customer relationship intangible assets being fully amortized in the first guarter of 2021.
+Depreciation and amortization for 2022 decreased 35%, compared to the prior year, primarily due to a portion of certain customer relationship intangible assets being fully amortized in the first quarter of 2022.

 Restructuring and Related Costs

 We engage in a series of restructuring programs related to downsizing our employee base, reducing our real estate footprint, exiting certain activities, outsourcing certain internal functions, consolidating our data centers and engaging in other actions designed to reduce our cost structure and improve productivity.
 The following are the components of our Restructuring and related costs: